 Odometer Tampering, Lemon Laundering, and Concealment of Salvage or Other Adverse History

-Millions of consumers are defrauded each year by dealers not disclosing a vehicle’s wreck or salvage history, true odometer reading, prior use, lemon-law buyback history, or repaired damage to brand new cars.
-Other frauds involve vehicle titles and “yo-yo” sales.
+Millions of consumers are defrauded each year by dealers not disclosing a vehicle’s wreck, flood, or salvage history, true odometer reading, prior use, lemon-law buyback history, or repaired damage to brand new cars.
+Other frauds involve vehicle titles, “yo-yo” transactions, and sale of gray market, cloned, or stolen vehicles.

-- Federal and state requirements for titles, odometer readings, and “yo-yo” or spot delivery sales
+- Federal and state requirements for titles (including electronic titling), odometer readings, “yo-yo” sales, undisclosed damage to brand-new cars

 - 50-state analysis of automobile fraud laws